Zanzha/theyworkforyouje/README.md

 # README

-Do not use db:seed to import data,  drop the database then import the sql file in db folder.
+Do not use db:seed to import data,

 Importing a MySQL database